isomerpages/govtech-stp/pages/departing-overview.md

 ### Travel to Malaysia under the Periodic Commuting Arrangement

 Singapore has agreed with Malaysia on a Periodic Commuting Arrangement (PCA) for Singapore Citizens and PRs who hold Malaysian work passes.
-For details on the application procedures and requirements for Singapore Citizens and PRs to enter Malaysia to work under the PCA, please visit the Immigration Department of Malaysia’s website [here](https://www.imi.gov.my/portal2017/index.php/ms/sumber-dan-arkib/pengumuman/1833-malaysia-singapore-border-crossing-arrangement.html).
+For details on the application procedures and requirements for Singapore Citizens and PRs to enter Malaysia to work under the PCA, please visit the Immigration Department of Malaysia’s website <a href="https://www.imi.gov.my/portal2017/index.php/ms/sumber-dan-arkib/pengumuman/1833-malaysia-singapore-border-crossing-arrangement.html" target="_blank">here</a>.
 For queries related to entering Malaysia under the PCA, please approach the Immigration Department of Malaysia.